 The results are normalised within each group, 1000 points being the basis for the best score of the winner of the group.
-The result of a task is measured in seconds and truncated down to the whole seconds according to 5.7.7.
+The result of a task is measured in tenths of seconds according to 5.7.7.
 The normalised scores within a group are calculated by using the following formula: normalised score = competitor's score / best competitor's score x 1000.
-The normalised scores are rounded to whole numbers.
+The normalised scores are rounded to tenths of a point.